Beyoncé is back by popular demand!

-In the past, Bey has been criticized for not publicly speaking on social issues such as the Black Lives Matters movement.
+In the past, Bey has been criticized for not publicly speaking on social issues such as the Black Lives Matter movement.
 Although she has attended Trayvon Martin’s vigil and reportedly donated money to bail out protesters arrested in police brutality demonstrations.
 She makes it more clear that black lives matter on “Formation.”
-From young black kid in a hoodie dancing in front of a lineup of armed officers to showing “stop shooting us” graffitied on a wall, Bey is fed up with cops killing black people for no reason.
+From a young black kid in a hoodie dancing in front of a lineup of armed officers to showing “stop shooting us” on a graffiti wall, Bey is fed up with cops killing black people for no reason.

 Watch the full “Formation” video here.